Kiel Institute Africa Initiative

 The Kiel Institute Africa Initiative is meant to help overcome this discrepancy.
 For this purpose, we maintain a network of experts mainly from economics, who exchange research findings, work on joint research projects, and engage in a dialogue with policymakers and the general public.
 The project focusses on Africa-Europe relations.

 The activities of the Kiel Institute Africa Initiative include two large research projects:

 China in Africa: Exploring the Consequences for Economic and Social Development (CIA)

 This research project aims to shed new light on the economic and social effects of China’s engagement in Africa along all key dimensions - trade, investment, aid, debt, and migration - and also to get a better understanding of how China’s presence is perceived by African citizens.

-Cluster "Economics Research on Africa”
+Cluster for Economic Research on Africa

 Furthermore, the Kiel Institute Africa Initiative is involved in a consultancy project at the University of Rwanda.
-The purpose of this project is to develop a Master programme in applied quantitative economics and to develop local research capacities.
+The purpose of this project is to develop a Master program in applied quantitative economics and to develop local research capacities.

 The Africa Monitor is a joint effort of the research center for Business Cylces and Growth and the Kiel Institute's Africa Initiative, to build an interactive platform that tracks leading economic indicators for 55 African economies, and to provides economic analysis as well as analytical tools to monitor economic developments in Africa.
 The monitor consists of several building blocks accessible through the website.